Marjorie Riordan

-Marjorie Riordan (January 24, 1920 – March 8, 1984) was an American motion picture actress and model.
+Marjorie Riordan (January 24, 1920 – March 8, 1984) was an American motion picture actress, model, and clinical psychologist.

 Early years

-Riordan was born in Washington, District of Columbia, USA.
+Riordan was born in Washington, District of Columbia.
 Her family relocated to Milwaukee, Wisconsin, where she attended high school and later studied drama for two years at the University of Wisconsin from 1937 to 1939, before moving to Los Angeles, California.